Asif-droid/Deepfakes/Readme.md

 ## License

-This project is for research and educational
+This project is for research and educational purpose only.